pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

    secure hashes.
 Unlike PEP 376, every file except RECORD, which cannot contain a hash of itself, must include its hash.
-The hash algorithm must be sha256 or better; specifically, md5 and sha1 are not permitted, as signed wheel files rely on the strong hashes in RECORD to validate the integrity of the archive.
+The hash algorithm must be sha256 or better; specifically, md5 and sha1 are not permitted.
 #.
 PEP 376's INSTALLER and REQUESTED are not included in the archive.
 #.
+RECORD.jws and RECORD.p7s are deprecated.
+Where they are still
-RECORD.jws is used for digital signatures.
-It is not mentioned in
+   used, neither RECORD.jws nor RECORD.p7s are mentioned in RECORD.
-   RECORD.
+   Build backends and other tools must not add them to wheels anymore, installers should be aware that these files may still be part of some wheels.
 #.
-RECORD.p7s is allowed as a courtesy to anyone who would prefer to
-   use S/MIME signatures to secure their wheel files.
-It is not mentioned in RECORD.
-#.
 During extraction, wheel installers verify all the hashes in RECORD
    against the file contents.
-Apart from RECORD and its signatures, installation will fail if any file in the archive is not both mentioned and correctly hashed in RECORD.
+Apart from RECORD, RECORD.jws and RECORD.p7s, installation will fail if any file in the archive is not both mentioned and correctly hashed in RECORD.

 Subdirectories in :file:`.dist-info/`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^